 These failures are not a problem to fix.
 They’re a tool to depend on.

 The common stories of the JO are not of glory and heroism.
 They are long lists of things they’ve broken or crashed, exercises they ruined or times the old man ripped him or her a new one for doing something stupid.
-These stories perpetuate because we all lived to fight another day, better and wiser than we once were.
-The self inflicted scars are badges of honor.
+These stories perpetuate because the JO lives to fight another day, better and wiser than they once were.
+The self inflicted scars aren’t black marks on a record.
+They’re badges of honor and critical learning experiences.
 It is one of the purest example of anti-fragility one can find.
-The common encouragement that one day you will laugh at this over a beer is proof.
+The common encouragement that one day they will laugh at this over a beer is proof.
 The downside, failure, is priced in.
 Learning is the upside.
 And what’s learned is pure personal development gold.

 Things like, how to fake not being overwhelmed.
 Just talk quietly and move slowly no matter how crazy things get.
 It’s an art.